cokelaer/bioservices/doc/index.rst

 ==========

-`BioServices <http://pypi.python.org/pypi/bioservices>`_  is a Python package that provides access to many Bioinformatics Web Services (e.g., UniProt) and a framework to easily implement Web Service wrappers (based on WSDL/SOAP or REST protocols).
+`BioServices <http://pypi.python.org/pypi/bioservices>`_  is a Python package that provides access to many Bioinformatics Web Services (e.g., UniProt, KeGG, PDB, etc) as well as a framework to easily implement Web Service wrappers (based on WSDL/SOAP protocol or nowadays mostly REST protocol).

 The primary goal of **BioServices** is to use Python as a glue language to provide a programmatic access to Biological Web Services.
 By doing so, elaboration of